 The World Bank, the United Nations and other global partners recognize not only the value but also the necessity for stakeholders and institutions at all levels to work in partnership to address interrelated an mutually reinforcing risks and to respond effectively to crises together.
-In the words of World Bank President Jim Yong Kim at the recent Fragility Forum, innovative partnerships and tools are needed to address today's crises and these would only be possible "by working towards collective outcomes, based on comparative advantage."
+In the words of World Bank President Jim Yong Kim at the 2016 Fragility Forum, innovative partnerships and tools are needed to address today's crises and these would only be possible "by working towards collective outcomes, based on comparative advantage."
+Thus, the challenge is for development and humanitarian partners to identify their areas of comparative advantage and consider how they can contribute to the global effort to address and prepare for crises more effectively.